inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 #### Optional Demo Modification: SMART Backend Services Auth

-To use SMART Backend Services with the demo, replace the 3.
-Client Registration steps above with the
+To use SMART Backend Services with the demo, choose the "SMART Backend Services" Client Security Type option and replace the 3.
+Client Registration steps above with the following:
-following:

 - In the **SMART JSON Web Key Set (JWKS)** input, put `https://inferno.healthit.gov/suites/custom/smart_stu2_2/.well-known/jwks.json`
 - In the **Client Id** input, put `pas_demo_smart`